 Innovation doesn't happen on its own.
-If you truly want to innovate throughout your company, you must create a culture that encourages cooperation, rewards creativity, and fosters a positive working style that creates more opportunities for every individual.
+If you truly want to innovate throughout your company, you must create a cultural innovation that encourages cooperation, rewards creativity, and fosters a positive working style that creates more opportunities for every individual.

 Culture is one of the 7 Immutable Laws of Innovation and the subject of my next several posts.
-To start, let’s take an in-depth look at what makes up an “innovation culture” and why it’s so important to build one within your own organization.
+To start, let’s take an in-depth look at what makes up an “innovation culture” and why it’s so important to build a cultural inovation within your own organization.

 People who believe their ideas don't matter aren't willing to step forward and offer those ideas to their company.
 They don't have a personal stake in the outcome, and so they might fail to contribute new ideas at all.
 People need to know that they matter, their ideas matter, and that their contributions will be a positive addition to the company as a whole.
 Creating a sense of ownership for each employee is a process that impacts the overall attitude of each and every person at your company.

 - Give them the ability to solve issues on their own.
 Many employees are handicapped by the feeling that they're unable to make decisions without running them by someone else first.
 When you offer them the authority to implement changes on their own or as part of a team, however, you create a situation in which every employee is able to more fully embrace their potential and share their ideas.

 - Goals shouldn’t just be statements of purpose; they should also be commonly agreed-upon missions that the entire team discusses before any steps are taken to accomplish them.
 The team should feel a sense of ownership for those goals, rather than thinking they’ve been given an outside assignment or need to live up to someone else’s expectations.

 - Choose employees carefully.
 A negative individual inserted into the existing company culture can bring that sense of ownership tumbling to the ground.